yungflare/meet/README.md

 Given there are multiple events in multiple cities;
 When the user views and events details;
 Then a chart displaying the number of upcoming events in each city should be shown.

+- Serverless Functions :

+    The Meet app leverages serverless functions to handle authorization for accessing events from the Google Calendar API.
+Specifically, these serverless functions generate an access token, which serves as authentication to interact with the Google Calendar API.
+By using AWS Lambda as its cloud service provider, the Meet app benefits from a scalable and cost-efficient architecture.
+This approach ensures that the app can handle a large number of authorization requests dynamically, without the need for managing dedicated servers, ultimately enhancing the app's efficiency and reliability.